JoelLefkowitz/paths/docs/main.md

 Cross platform OS path operations and executable path retrieval.

-This package is inspired by [whereami][whereami] and [std::filesystem][std_filesystem] but with:

-- Simple functions
-- Readable sources
-- C++11 compatability
-- Sensible exception handling

-To separate the need to detect the operating system at runtime [detect][detect] is dropped in.

-Since path manipulation is full of edge cases it is paramount to have an extensive set of unit tests.
-The function implementations and test fixtures are verified to be consistent with python's standard library.
-To provide support to multiple platforms all test suites are verified against each multiple target environments.

 ```cpp
 namespace paths {
     // Gets the path of the current executable file